-Paralysis by analysis (How fear and data can kill great marketing)
+Paralysis by Analysis (How fear and big data can kill great marketing)

 Everyone’s talking about “big data” and how data-driven marketing is the new wave.
 There’s no doubt, big companies have more data to work with than ever before.
 And that data often contributes to successful marketing initiatives.

 But it can also be a drag.
 Here’s an analogy:

 Thanks to new technology, golfers can now get data on every little nuance of the golf swing and the game.
 Hop on a launch monitor for 30 minutes and you’ll have more swing data than you can possibly use.